-When planting bulbs, remember that most spring bulbs will favor a sunny spot, though a little shade will prolong the brilliance and longevity of the flowers.
+When planting bulbs, remember that most spring bulbs will favor a sunny spot.
 Some, though, do best with a little shade, especially those that originate from a woodland setting, such as snowdrops and bluebells.

 Scilla, muscari and cyclamen will also thrive in a little shade, as long as you incorporate lots of well-rotted compost or manure into the soil at planting, and keep them well watered.

 If space is at a premium, bulbs will grow extremely well in pots.
-Crocus, hyacinths, species tulips, which are smaller, less showy but no less desirable, than larger bedding varieties, Iris reticulata, scillas and narcissi all look stunning in garden planters.
+Crocus, hyacinths, species tulips – which are smaller and less showy but no less desirable than larger bedding varieties – Iris reticulata, scillas and narcissi all look stunning in garden planters.

 Use peat-free compost with added fertilizer and make sure you raise the pots up on feet so excess water can drain away, helping prevent the bulbs from rotting due to waterlogging.